Khusshii/e-com-backend/README.md

 # e-com-backend
-backend for an e-commerce website usingn node.js
+Backend for an e-commerce website using node.js